 It is not an arduous process if you make sure to follow a few key steps.
 It’s important to introduce the crate gradually and reward with treats and praise, and you will have your Aussie crate trained in no time.
 Read on to learn how to crate train your Australian Shepherd.

 If you follow these steps, you will be well on your way to crate training your Australian Shepherd.
 Australian Shepherds are among some of the most intelligent dog breeds, but they need a lot of mental stimulation in order to develop their cognitive abilities.
 This is best achieved by repetition and rewarding training.

 Decide Your Reason

-Australian Shepherds are prone to discomfort and anxiety when left alone for too long, so you should not use their crate as a punishment or for convenience when you do not feel like watching them.
+Australian Shepherds are prone to anxiety when left alone for too long, so you should not use their crates as a punishment or for convenience when you do not feel like watching them.

 The main reasons you should crate train your Australian Shepherd include:

 - When your Aussie is going to bed

 If you have to leave your house for a certain amount of time, you might want to crate your Australian Shepherd.
 Keep in mind, however, that it is not recommended to leave your Australian Shepherd puppy for extended periods.
 Instead, find someone to watch over your Aussie for a few hours while you are at work or for multiple days.